When window light isn’t enough

 This is the lighting setup for figure 3.
 (Figure 4)

-By just changing the background from a white background to a black background and everything else the same as in Figure 3, now the blue pops.
+By changing the background from a white background to a black background and everything else the same as in Figure 3, the blue pops.
 The reason is the black sucks light as opposed to reflecting light like the white background.
 (Figure 5)

-I personally like to have more drama as in this photo of the golfer with the blue background fading out to black around the edges.
+I like to have more drama as in this photo of the golfer with the blue background fading out to black around the edges.

-Just changing the gel and leaving everything else the same I can now decide which color I like best.
+Just changing the gel and leaving everything else the same, I can now decide which color I like best.
 (Figure 7)

 Here is what the setup looks like in figure 7. (figure 8)

-For me this photo is too pink and there is pink light on the subject.
+This photo is too pink and there is pink light on the subject.
 This happens when you are not controlling your lights.
 Learn to control the lights by not lighting everything up like you do with umbrellas.

 Figure 9 setup.
 (Figure 10)